 The EPA also requires mechanics working with refrigerants, such as A/C repair technicians, to obtain proper certification.
 Learn more about the ASE and EPA certification processes by following the links below.

-Schools for Automotive Mechanics in West Virginia are listed below.
+Resources for Auto Mechanics in West Virginia